Oscar Lang

-Oscar Lang Jr. was an American football, basketball, and baseball player as well as a coach.
+Oscar Lang Jr. (June 16, 1877 – July 16, 1928) was an American football, basketball, and baseball player as well as a coach.

-University of Virginia
+Playing career

-He was a prominent fullback for the Virginia Cavaliers football team of the University of Virginia.
+Lang was a prominent fullback for the Virginia Cavaliers football team of the University of Virginia.
+He was selected All-Southern in 1895.
+In 1897, he played as a halfback for the football team at Bucknell University.